sciZer0/7/v/README.md

 # Elements of New Ideology

-With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things becoming known — because technically, anyone can use these same numbers (digitizable things) at their own discretion.
+With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things becoming known — because technically, anyone can use these same numbers (digitizable things) at their own.

 Change or die.